belforzedse/perfume-frontend-new/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Environment Variables

+Copy `.env.example` to `.env.local` and provide your own values:

+- `NEXT_PUBLIC_STRAPI_URL` – Public base URL of the Strapi instance.
+This value is safe to expose because it only contains the host.
+- `STRAPI_TOKEN` – **Private** Strapi access token used by server-side code and API routes.
+Never prefix this variable with `NEXT_PUBLIC_` and avoid committing it to version control; otherwise, the token will be exposed to every browser bundle.

+The application proxies authenticated requests through `/api/strapi` so the browser never sees the private token.